-What do I do if I think WINZ has missed a benefit payment?
+What do I do if I think Work and Income has missed a benefit payment?

-If you think WINZ has missed a benefit payment you will need to contact them (through MyMSD or - if you have no Internet - on 0800 559 009 to discuss this.
+If you think Work and Income has missed a benefit payment you will need to contact them (through MyMSD or - if you have no Internet - on 0800 559 009 to discuss this.
 You will probably need to show proof that the payment has not come through - like a bank statement.

-If you have not been keeping in contact with WINZ as required, they may have cut off your benefit.
-For example, for some benefits and allowances you need to reapply each year, and for most benefits you need to get approval from WINZ before you travel overseas.
-If this is what has happened, you will also need to talk to WINZ.
+If you have not been keeping in contact with Work and Income as required, they may have cut off your benefit.
+For example, for some benefits and allowances you need to reapply each year, and for most benefits you need to get approval from Work and Income before you travel overseas.
+If this is what has caused the problem you will need to talk to Work and Income.

 I received money from Work and Income that I have to pay back – but as I'm on a low income how will I manage it?

-Whether you owe debt to Work and Income through having received a Recoverable Assistance grant, Advance of Benefit, benefit overpayment or benefit fraud, Work and Income will work with you on a manageable way to pay them back.
+If you have a debt to Work and Income (whether it's through having received a Recoverable Assistance grant, Advance of Benefit, benefit overpayment or benefit fraud), Work and Income will work with you on a manageable way to pay them back.

-If you owe money to Work and Income and you’re a beneficiary, a small amount will be deducted out of your payments each pay day until the debt is paid.
+If you owe money to Work and Income and you’re currently a beneficiary, a small amount will be deducted out of your regular payments until the debt is paid.
 The amount will depend on what you can afford and what your circumstances are.
 You should let Work and Income know if you are struggling with the reduced income, as they may be able to reduce your repayments.

-If you are in paid employment you can call their collections unit and arrange to settle your debt, or to change your repayment plan.
+If you are in paid employment, you can call the Work and Income collections unit and arrange to settle your debt, or to change your repayment plan.
 You should tell Work and Income if there is any change to your situation, as this can affect how you pay back your debt.